DorisAmoakohene/Researchwork_Rdata.table/README.md

 # Researchwork_Rdata.table

-#DATA.TABlE
+# DATA.TABLE

-#Expanding the Open-Source Ecosystem for the R data.table Package
+# Expanding the Open-Source Ecosystem for the R data.table Package

 This project, funded by the NSF under th POSE aiming to enhance the opensource surrounding the R data.table package.